Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Heirlooms of Power/Pyre of Legions/All-Consuming Guardian Stance.md

 ## Resonant

-When defending her ward against the attacks of battle groups, the wielder gains +1 Parry.
+When defending her ward against the attacks of battle groups, the wielder gains +1 [[Defense|Parry]].